CSBP-CPSE/OpenTabulate/docs/source/design.rst

 Tabulation
 ----------

 *OT will focus on adhering to its designated (main) purpose, tabulating structured data*.
-By structured, it is emphasized that the input data is assumed to be well-formed and should interrupt processing if it finds that the input data structure is not well formed (e.g. CSV row has more or less delimiters than columns, invalid XML).
+By structured, it is emphasized that the input data is assumed to be well-formed and should interrupt processing if it finds that the input data structure is not well-formed.
+By well-formed, we mean that the input should be valid and follow the standards of the data format.
+For example, CSV files should adhere to `RFC 4180 <https://tools.ietf.org/html/rfc4180>`_ and XML files should adhere to `W3's specification <https://www.w3.org/TR/xml/>`_.

 OT can support other functionality provided it does not stray away from its main purpose.
 For example, it can